 3. Buddha Relics

-Relics of Buddha were divided into 8 parts upon Mahaparinirvana of Buddha.
+Relics of Buddha were divided into 8 parts upon the Mahaparinirvana of Buddha.
 These went into 8 stupas.
-As per the legend, from 7 of these 8 stupas, they were spread to 84,000 stupas by Emperor Ashoka.
+As per the legend, 7 of these 8 stupas, were spread to 84,000 stupas by Emperor Ashoka.
 The only untouched Stupa is at Ramnagar near Lumbini in Nepal.
 Many of these stupas have undergone excavations and relics have further been divided.
-A part of Buddha’s relics is on display at National Museum in Delhi, enshrined in a Thai golden case.
+A part of Buddha’s relics is on display at the museum, enshrined in a Thai golden case.

-You can pay your respects to the Buddha but you are strictly not allowed to make any offering here.
+You can pay your respects to the Buddha but you are strictly not allowed to make an offering here.
 The room is full of Buddhist sculptures in stone and metal.

-National Museum at New Delhi has the biggest collection of miniature paintings from across the country.
-The size of the miniature gallery and the number of paintings on display is an indication of the same.
-The gallery is not very well organized either on the styles of paintings or themes.
-However, take my word, each of the miniature painting here is a masterpiece.
+The Museum has the biggest collection of miniature paintings from across the country.
+The size of the miniature gallery and the number of paintings on display an indication of the same.
+The gallery is not very well organized either in the styles of paintings or themes.
+However, take my word, each of the miniature paintings here is a masterpiece.